GreasySlug/simple-tui-file-manager/README.md

 | S-g | move to bottom of dir |
 | tab      | next dir tab    |
 | S+tab    | prev dir tab    |
-| q        | quick puit(from normal mode)
+| q        | quick quit(from normal mode)
 | S-i | input mode|
 | S-v | stacker mode|
 | esc | normal mode |

-see this table and move to this path
+See this table and move to this path

 ```sh
 # windows